phobos2077/fo2_ecco/docs/ecco_readme.txt

 - Opening inventory has no cost, but every action (except reload, see below) requires 2 AP (or 1 with Quick Pockets).
 - Bonus Move perk is now available at level 3 (was 6) and grants 3 Move Points per level (was 2).
 - Most "Melee" NPC's now get Bonus Move perk to close on their gun-wielding foes and make combat more dynamic.
+- Enemy AI will now use aimed shots much more often.
+- Critical hits to arms will sometimes make target drop their weapon.

+> Healing:
+- New healing system replaces the original to make First Aid & Doctor skills useful.
+- First Aid Kits & Doctor Bags have limited uses (instead of random 10% removal).
+- Much more HP is restored per skill use.
+- Critical successes restore even more and crit chance depends heavily on skill level.
+- Using kits & bags now has clear benefit: this ignores daily usage limits.
+- To have more reason for using these skills, all passive healing was considerably nerfed (now it matches in-game Healing Rate description from vanilla).

 > AMMO: